swc-uiuc/2019-01-10-dch-illinois/index.md

 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-09-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-09-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Jenny Drnevich","Samniqueka Halsey","Jessica Holmes"] # boxed, comma-separated list of instructors' names as strings
+instructor: ["Neal Davis","Jenny Drnevich","Jessica Holmes"] # boxed, comma-separated list of instructors' names as strings
-helper: ["Neal Davis"]     # boxed, comma-separated list of helpers' names
+helper: []     # boxed, comma-separated list of helpers' names
 email: ["training@cse.illinois.edu"]    # boxed, comma-separated list of contact email addresses for the host
 collaborative_notes: "http://pad.software-carpentry.org/2018-09-27-dc-illinois"            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite: "48973441883"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)